kbariotis/documer/README.md

 _every document has a label e.g. *Politics*_

-Supose, that in every document there are *key words all starting with an uppercase letter*.
+Suppose, that in every document there are *key words all starting with an uppercase letter*.
 We store these words in our DB end every time we need to guess a document against a particular *label*, we use Bayes algorithm.

 Let's clear that out: